MattFerraro/devsite/nextjs-blog/posts/geometric-algebra.md

 So now we see the implication of our earlier decision that clockwise and counterclockwise paralellograms were opposites!
 That decision implies that right handed and left handed volumes are opposites.

 We could have chosen to ignore bivector spin direction but if we'd have made that decision then to be self-consistent we would now be forced to ignore trivector coordinate handedness.
-Perhaps there is a useful algebraic system down that road, but it is not the one that seems most useful to me.
+Perhaps there is a useful algebraic system down that road, but it models a universe where handedness is not meaningful, which is not our universe.

 Trivectors are called 3-Vectors or thought of as "Grade 3" because their magnitude carries units of volume.